 Xbox Series X: The ultimate guide to Microsoft's next generation console Announced at the Game Awards 2019, the Xbox Series X arrives in Holidays 2020.

-Forza Horizon 5 revealed for Xbox Series X Forza Horizon 5 was all but confirmed for the next-generation console, at Microsoft's Xbox Series X reveal at The Game Awards.
+Forza Horizon 5 revealed for Xbox Series X?
+Forza Horizon 5 could very well be coming to Microsoft's next-generation console, following a glimpse in the Xbox Series X reveal trailer.

 Latest gaming deals on Finder